 Make flash cards for key formulas and lists.
 I made about 250.
 They are easy to carry around and allow you to study while waiting in lines, riding the bus, etc.

 The Level I exam will contain 240 questions.
 Many students struggle with the time pressure.
 The only way to prep for this is through practicing and practicing under a time constraint.
-Check CFA Level I Authority, our Study Notes, Practice Questions, and Mock exam, that helps you prepare for the exam in a focused way.
+Check Level I Authority for CFA Exam, our Study Notes, Practice Questions, and Mock exam, that helps you prepare for the exam in a focused way.

 Practice tests need to be worked into the schedule below.
 I recommend taking at least three to five under exam-like conditions.
 On weeks in which you do not take a practice exam, prepare to do about 100 practice questions (and more, if possible).